Directly from the specialist – high-quality technology so that you get the best solution.

 Wozu dient HDMI CEC? - FeinTech

-Not only image and sound signals can be transmitted via HDMI, but also a lot of other data.
-The devices exchange various data and commands via it.
+HDMI can transmit not only video and audio signals, but also a wide range of other data.
+Devices exchange various data and commands over the network.
 CEC (Consumer Electronics Control) also uses an HDMI connection.
-The goal of CEC is that you can control important functions of the connected device with the TV remote control.
-This makes operation easier.
-To do this, the connected HDMI devices must support CEC.
-CEC is specified for a maximum of 15 devices and one television as HDMI-CEC master.
+The goal of CEC is to allow you to control important functions of the connected device with the TV remote control, making operation easier.
+For this to work, the connected HDMI devices must support CEC.
+CEC is specified for a maximum of 15 devices and one TV as an HDMI-CEC master.
 Some manufacturers limit CEC to 10 devices.
-The support of the protocol can be very different, there are different commands.
+Protocol support can vary greatly, and there are various commands.
 The most important are:

 • Volume control, especially when using the Audio Return Channels (ARC)